 Get the latest news about media stories, trends, research, data, and events that affect boys’ education.
 Please share any news you have with us.
 Email us at firstname.lastname@example.org.For news related to the IBSC community, check out:

-Connect and collaborate with other teachers to explore best practice and research in boys' classrooms in this online course created specifically for teachers newly hired at boys' schools.
+Connect and collaborate with other teachers to explore best practice and research in boys' classrooms.
+This online course created specifically for teachers newly hired at boys' schools.

 The winner of the IBSC Action Research Award for 2018 is Nick Little from The Scots College in Sydney, Australia.
 Nick receives this award for the completion of a highly innovative action research project of the highest standard, and for his valuable contribution to the IBSC action research community.